Benchmarking Deep Learning and Vision Foundation Models for Atypical vs. Normal Mitosis Classification with Cross-Dataset Evaluation: Methods

 \subsection{Foundation Models}

 Foundation models are models that are trained on large and diverse corpora of data, often using unsupervised techniques like self supervision.
-The goal of training is to train feature extractors that generalize well and are easily adaptable to down-stream tasks.
-In the field of computational pathology, we have seen a very strong incline in publicly available models, warranting an analysis on the task of \ac{AMF} classification.
+The goal of foundation models is to train feature extractors that generalize well and are easily adaptable to down-stream tasks.
+In the field of computational pathology, we have seen a very strong incline towards publicly available foundation models, calling for an investigation on the task of \ac{AMF} classification.
 We compare eight state-of-the-art models -- UNI~\citep{chen2024towards}, UNI2-h~\citep{chen2024towards, mahmoodlab_uni2h_2025}, Virchow~\citep{vorontsov2024foundation}, Virchow2~\citep{zimmermann2024virchow2}, Prov-Gigapath~\citep{xu2024whole}, H-Optimus-0~\citep{hoptimus0}, H-Optimus-1~\citep{hoptimus1}, and H0-mini~\citep{filiot2025distillingfoundationmodelsrobust}.
-An overview of the details for each model is provided in Table~\ref{tab:fm}.
-All of the selected foundation models are \ac{ViT}-based and have been pre-trained on datasets comprising of hundreds of thousands to multiple millions of \acp{WSI}.
+An overview of selected details for each model such as training dataset size, size in parameters and model type for training is provided in Table~\ref{tab:fm}.
+All selected foundation models are \ac{ViT}-based and have been pre-trained using the DINOv2 algorithm \citep{oquab2023dinov2} on datasets comprising of hundreds of thousands to multiple millions of \acp{WSI}.